 A: Possibly.
 A large amount of my work comes from replicas because these already have large existing fanbases.
 While I can build one-off or original designed props, that isn’t my typical fare.
 Ultimately, it will be contingent on the same factors as making anything else – budget, time, and capabilities.

 Q: Will you design a helmet/gun/sword/trophy/etc for me?

 A: I am not a designer, and if I’m being brutally honest, I suck pretty bad when it comes to conceptual design.
-Fortunately, I have a great designer I routinely work with!
+Fortunately, I have a couple of great designers I routinely work with!

 Q: Where did you learn to do all of this?